Solar panels and batteries can be a great investment, but it’s important to choose your installer carefully.

 Future charging need if an electric vehicle is purchased should also be considered.

-This followed new technical standards in September 2020 that gave the capability to remotely disconnect and reconnect systems to the grid to help manage risks to the electricity system during times of emergency.
+This followed new technical standards (external site) in September 2020 that gave the capability to remotely disconnect and reconnect systems to the grid to help manage risks to the electricity system during times of emergency.

 Problems with your solar system?
+Understand your rights

 If you have concerns with your solar system in South Australia these details may help guide you.